Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • A delayed flaps landing should be attempted only in optimal weather conditions.

-If you slow the aircraft prior to reaching the IAF, maintain the correct thrust settings to aircraft weight, and extend the flaps at their correct speeds, the approach will usually be within acceptable limits.
+If you slow the aircraft prior to reaching the IAF, maintain the correct thrust settings to aircraft weight, and extend the flaps at their correct speeds, the descent and approach will usually be within acceptable limits.
 You will also not have to use the speedbrake.

 Stabilised Approach